-Even though it goes against our instincts, the Lord can help us love our enemies.
+Even though it goes against our instincts, the Lord can enable us to love our enemies.

-If there is something you can do to bring healing, why live estranged from a loved?
+If there is something you can do to bring healing, why live estranged from a loved one?

 There was someone I could reach out to who was flesh and blood — my own father.